dekpo/PowerBI-Organization-Password-Filter/README.md

    - Enter a password in the input field (e.g., "FAO123")
    - Click **Enter** or press Enter
    - The visual will filter data by the corresponding organization
-   - All visuals using the same data source will be filtered automatically
+   - All visuals **on the same page** will be filtered automatically
-   - **Password persistence**: The visual uses a smart dual-strategy approach:
-     - **Strategy 1**: Restores password from persisted properties (if available)
-     - **Strategy 2**: If properties aren't available, it checks the filter state and reverse-engineers the password from the currently filtered organization
-   - **Best Practice**: Place the visual on a dedicated login page (Page 1).
-When password is entered, the filter persists across ALL pages automatically.
-You can optionally add the visual to other pages if users need to change passwords, but it's not required.
    - Clear the password field and click Enter to reset the filter
    - **Admin mode**: Enter the admin password (if configured) to view all data without filtering

+5. **⚠️ Important for multi-page reports:**
+   - Password does NOT persist across pages for end users (viewers)
+   - Users must re-enter password on each page if visual is placed on multiple pages
+   - **Recommended**: Use one of these approaches instead:
+     - **Single-page design**: Place all content on one scrollable page
+     - **Power BI Row-Level Security (RLS)**: Assign users to roles (no password needed)
+     - **Report editors**: Password persistence works when visuals are synchronized (edit mode only)

 ## Default Password Mappings